ruuda/blog/posts/adding-unpack-to-rcl.md

 ];
 </code></pre>

-In this post we’ll explore the trade-offs involved in adding this feature.
+In this post we’ll explore the trade-offs involved in designing this feature.

 ## Why unpack?

 Unpack does not make RCL more expressive.
-What unpack can do, was already possible with comprehensions.
+Anything unpack can do, was already possible with comprehensions.
 This list unpack and comprehension are equivalent:

 <pre><code class="sourceCode">[<span class="dv">1</span>, <span class="dv">2</span>, ..xs]